js108/trendingMishap/README.md

 **trendComposer.js** Composes functions that search the twitter api, clean up the data, and save it to the json that the other routines will use.

-**botComposer.js** Composes functions that writes a tweet and tweets it via the bot.
+**botComposer.js** Composes functions that read the json, write a tweet, and tweet it via the bot.

 **tweetReader.js** Reads the json and sends it to the react site when requested.